6 Tricks to Protect Children’s Teeth from Treats This Halloween

 restrict the intake of Halloween treats tips to protect your teeth from treats

-Instead of letting them graze on Halloween treats throughout the day, ration the sweet snacks and use as dessert after a meal.
-Saliva production increases during meals, which helps rinse away sugary food particles and can reduce the risk of cavities.
+Rather than letting kids graze on treats all day, try rationing them and offering a small amount as a dessert after a meal.
+Saliva production increases while eating, which helps rinse away sugary food particles and lowers the risk of cavities.

-Before “trick or treating”, it is a good idea to ensure that children eat a healthy meal first.
+Before heading out trick-or-treating, it’s a good idea to make sure children have eaten a proper meal first.

 #3.
 Beware of Hidden Sugars